hben191/docker-symfony-skeleton/README.md

 ## Disclaimer

 While this setup is designed for Symfony, it is not exclusive to it.
 The Docker configuration (PHP-FPM, Nginx, MySQL, Adminer) can be easily adapted to work with other PHP frameworks or applications such as Laravel, Zend, or custom PHP projects.

+Feel free to checkout my [Docker Laravel Skeleton](https://github.com/hben191/docker-laravel-skeleton).

 Just replace the Symfony-specific parts with your framework of choice, and you're good to go!

 ## Happy Coding! 🎉🚀